- About Us

 Less serious cases are heard in the District Court.
-In these cases either the Gardaí or a lawyer acting for the DPP will prosecute the case in court.
+In these cases, either the Gardaí or a lawyer acting for the DPP will prosecute the case.

-- take your views into account when we are deciding whether to prosecute;
+- take your views into account when we are deciding whether or not to prosecute;

-If a member of your family or household is the victim in a fatal case, you can ask us and we will:
+If a member of your family or household is the victim in a fatal case, you can ask us to:

-- tell you the reason, whenever possible, if we decide not to prosecute.
+- tell you the reason, if possible, why we decided not to prosecute.
 We will do this in cases where the death took place on or after 22 October 2008.

-- work with the Gardaí to make sure that you are kept up to date on your case, especially if it is about a violent or sexual offence; and
+- work with the Gardaí to make sure that you are kept up to date on your case;

 - arrange for you to talk to the prosecution solicitor and barrister before the court case begins, if you wish.
 They will explain what will happen in court, but they cannot talk to you about the evidence you will give.

 If the accused has been sentenced, we can: